nazavode/zirkon/docs/source/getting-started/introduction.rst

     - Python 3.4

 Daikon is a python library to manage configuration information.
-It implements multiple serialization protocols, generic validation and advanced value interpolation.
+It implements multiple serialization protocols, generic validation, default values and value interpolation.
 Moreover, it has been designed to fully delegate the management of the configuration data to an external dictionary-like object, so that it is possible, for instance, to use a persistent dictionary like a ``shelve.Shelf``.